about us all about Community Links

 Born and bred in East London, Jeff is Head of Paid Service at the Greater London Authority and is also responsible for overseeing policy and implementation on a range of Mayoral strategies which include economic and business policy, community safety, health, culture, sport, and social policy.
 Previously, Jeff worked in central government in roles at the DCMS and DETR, was Principal Private Secretary to John Prescott, and led the government team which helped win London the 2012 Olympic bid.

 Peter has a senior policy, operational and financial track record in both central and local government.
-Currently Chamberlain at the City of London Corporation, his former roles include Head of Public Services Reform at the Cabinet Office, overseeing HM Treasury relationships with local government and leading Economic Development in Inner London boroughs both as a senior officer and an elected member.
+Currently Chamberlain at the City of London Corporation, his former roles include Finance Director at the Home Office, Head of Public Services Reform at the Cabinet Office, overseeing HM Treasury relationships with local government and leading Economic Development in Inner London boroughs both as a senior officer and an elected member.

-Maria is Director HR and Development at Unite the Union.
-Previously she was the Director of Human Resources at Islington Council, where she worked for eight years, and before that worked at Newham Council as acting Head of Strategic HR where she was involved in the Plaistow Community Forum.
+Maria is a Director of HR and Development at Unite the Union.
+As a highly experienced HR professional, Maria was previously the Director of Human Resources at Islington Council, where she worked for eight years and before that she worked at Newham Council as acting Head of Strategic HR where she was involved in the Plaistow Community Forum.
 She first came across Community Links through a Common Purpose course.

 Fiona Rawes MBE

-An accredited business coach, facilitator and consultant, Fiona has extensive experience working in public relations businesses both in the UK and internationally.
+An accredited business coach, facilitator, consultant and a fully qualified psychotherapist, Fiona has extensive experience working in public relations for businesses both in the UK and internationally.
 She has a strong track record in delivering both strategic and practical HR consultancy solutions with clients from many differing sectors.

 Lianne is Senior Legal Advisor, in the Treasury Solicitors office where she advises Ministers, Project Boards and other policy stakeholders on legal and governance issues, including the identification and management of risk.
 Her extensive experience in advising on procurement and commercial matters has been gained both in the public and private sectors and includes experience within UK local authorities outside London.